Module config

 §Sources

-The default config source is the MemoryConfig that only lives for the app process lifetime, this can be used to connect different UI components, more importantly it also means that the CONFIG service always works so widgets can just set configs in case a persisting source is setup.
+The default config source is the MemoryConfig that only lives for the app process lifetime, this can be used to connect different UI components, more importantly it also means that the CONFIG service always works.

 use zng::prelude::*;